code259/iMessage-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 This project is being constantly updated and it is still in development stage now .
-Backend will be implemented soon and Ui is still to be done .
-With many other cool features like : notifications , google sign in , apple sign in and more !
+Many other cool features are coming like : notifications , google sign in , apple sign in and more !
+The base product is done and more advancements and updates are coming !

 ## Available Scripts